 “While participating in the National ThinkTank, I discovered how important I think it is to approach and address problems based on analysis and a systemic perspective.
 This comes together for me in Effective Altruism.”

 As a content specialist, Brendan holds the role of producer and host for Effectief Doneren, the podcast.
 Brendan has a bachelor’s degree in history (University of Groningen) and a master’s degree in journalism (Vrije Universiteit Amsterdam).
 He currently works as a multimedia editor at the Open University on educational content.

 “I was introduced to effective altruism through Sam Harris’ podcast episode with Will MacAskill.
 Later it came closer to home through Rutger Bregman and Jesse Frederik’s podcast.
 I hope by making a Dutch-language podcast I can have the same effect on others.”

-Patrick has a degree in business computer science and works in daily life as an HR manager for a business IT service provider as part of the management team.
+Patrick has a degree in business computer science and works in daily life as a Director People and Culture for a business IT service provider.
 In his career, he has long been socially active and involved as a volunteer.

 “I was recently introduced to Effective Altruism.
 I have been involved in ‘doing good’ for a long time and can very much identify with EA’s thought leadership.
 All the more reason to delve further into it and also volunteer for it.”

 Wendy works at NS as a service employee.
 As a colleague at NS, she started talking to Bram about the Donate Effectively foundation and Wendy surprisingly found that the mindset of Effective Altruism matched her own ideas about doing good.
 She is helping the foundation with its (financial) administration and donor contacts via the helpdesk.